etchteam/storybook-addon-marker/README.md

 };
 ```

+### Marker

-Where to find your Marker destination and other Marker configuration options can be found on the [Marker SDK documentation](https://marker.io/blog/integrate-web-app-browser-sdk).
+Your Marker destination and other Marker configuration options can be found on the [Marker SDK documentation](https://marker.io/blog/integrate-web-app-browser-sdk).

+The Widget > Button > Button visibility setting should be set to "hidden" as this addon adds a custom feedback button to the Storybook toolbar.

+---

 Made with ☕ at [Etch](https://etch.co)